Ezra 7

 Ezra 7:1-6The Ready Scribe

 The genealogy traces Ezra back through the priestly line to Aaron himself.
 He is no outsider, no upstart.
 He is of the chief priests, son of a long line of those who stood between God and the people.
-His authority comes not from the king, but from the covenant heritage he carries2.
+His authority flows from the covenant heritage he carries.

 Ezra is called "a ready scribe in the law of Moses."
-Not merely learned, but ready - prepared, skillful, eager to employ his knowledge.
+Ready: prepared, skillful, eager to employ his knowledge.
 The Hebrew sofer speaks of one who writes and preserves the Word.
 Ezra is one who knows the law, teaches it, and lives it.
 He is the kind of person Scripture searches out: one whose preparation matches God's purpose.

 Ezra 7:6-10A Heart Prepared

 The journey occurs in the seventh year of Artaxerxes' reign.
 Seven - a number of completion and covenant.
 In God's pattern, the seventh year is a year of release, of restoration, of God's work coming to its season.
-Ezra travels to Jerusalem not by accident, but in the year marked for God's purposes.
+Ezra travels to Jerusalem in the very year marked for God's purposes.

 The journey takes four months - from the first day of the first month (Nisan) until the first day of the fifth month (Ab).
 The text emphasizes the exactness of timing: "according to the good hand of his God upon him."
 This is no accident of circumstances.
 This is divine providence guiding the steps of one whose heart is aligned with God's purpose.

 The heart of Ezra is the center of this story.
-Not his strength, not his authority, but his heart - his deepest will and commitment - has been prepared.
-Preparation is not a moment; it is a discipline.
+His heart, his deepest will and commitment, has been prepared.
+Preparation is a discipline, cultivated over time.
 Ezra did not wait until he arrived in Jerusalem to make his covenant with the Law.
 His heart was already prepared.
 This is the shape of faithfulness: a heart shaped in solitude, in prayer, in study, until it aligns with God's purposes.

 To seek the law is the first step.
 It is to pursue understanding, to make God's Word the object of your study and longing.
 Ezra has made the Law his quest.
 He seeks it the way a merchant seeks treasure, the way a lover seeks the beloved - with his whole attention.

 But seeking alone is not enough.
 Ezra commits not only to know the Law, but to do it.
 This is the second step: obedience.
 To understand the Word and then to live by it, to let it shape your choices, your judgments, your character.
-The Law is not merely intellectual; it is covenantal - a way of life.
+The Law is covenantal - a way of life.

 And the third step: to teach.
 To take what you have sought and done, and to make it known to others.
 Teaching is the outward expression of an inward covenant.
-Ezra is not a scribe who hoards his knowledge.
-He is one who imparts it, who helps others see the beauty and truth of the Law of Moses.
+Ezra imparts what he has received, helping others see the beauty and truth of the Law of Moses.
 The three steps - seek, do, teach - are inseparable.

 Ezra 7:11-26The King Turns His Heart

 Artaxerxes has granted Ezra remarkable freedom: “Whatsoever shall seem good to thee... do after the will of your God.”
-This is not command from on high, but trust.
+This is trust.
 The king recognizes that Ezra's discernment is guided by God's Law.
 What follows - the vessels, the additional treasures - flows from this foundation of trust in Ezra's judgment.

-22Whatsoever is commanded by the God of heaven, let it be diligently done for the house of the God of heaven: for why should there be wrath against the realm of the king and his sons?
-23Also we certify you, that touching any of the priests and Levites, singers, porters, Nethinims, or ministers of this house of God, it shall not be lawful to impose toll, tribute, or custom upon them.
-24And thou, Ezra, after the wisdom of thy God that is in thine hand, set magistrates and judges, which may judge all the people that are beyond the river, all such as know the laws of thy God; and teach ye them that know them not.
-25And whosoever will not do the law of thy God, and the law of the king, let judgment be executed speedily upon him, whether it be unto death, or to banishment, or to confiscation of goods, or to imprisonment.
+22Unto an hundred talents of silver, and to an hundred measures of wheat, and to an hundred baths of wine, and to an hundred baths of oil, and salt without prescribing how much.
+23Whatsoever is commanded by the God of heaven, let it be diligently done for the house of the God of heaven: for why should there be wrath against the realm of the king and his sons?
+24Also we certify you, that touching any of the priests and Levites, singers, porters, Nethinims, or ministers of this house of God, it shall not be lawful to impose toll, tribute, or custom, upon them.
+25And thou, Ezra, after the wisdom of thy God, that is in thine hand, set magistrates and judges, which may judge all the people that are beyond the river, all such as know the laws of thy God; and teach ye them that know them not.

 The king grants Ezra a letter - a formal commission that does three things: it allows the return of those who wish to go, it provides silver and gold for the Temple, and it gives Ezra authority to appoint judges and teachers.
 This is not a small thing.
 A pagan king, moved by something he cannot name, grants authority to the Law of Israel.